appuio/ops-techlab/labs/22_installation.md

 In the previous lab we prepared the Ansible inventory to fit our test lab environment.
 Now we can prepare and run the installation.

+To make shure the Playbook finishes, even there are Networkissues we strongly encourage you to use `screen`, `tmux` or a similar tool.

 Now we run the prepare_hosts_for_ose.yml playbook.
 This will do the following:
 - Install the prerequisite packages: wget git net-tools bind-utils iptables-services bridge-utils bash-completion kexec-tools sos psacct
 - Enable Ansible ssh pipelining (performance improvements for Ansible)